GoDaddy Maximum Hosting Review and Coupons for 2020

 What do you think about the Maximum from GoDaddy?

-How much is the Maximum from GoDaddy?
+How much does the Maximum cost?

 How many sites does the Maximum plan allow for?